ninjadrupal/vagrant-ansible-drupal7/README.md

 Prerequisites
 -------------

-* Vagrant 1.6
+* Vagrant 1.6 (Install from the website and not the repos)
 * VirtualBox 4.2+
 * Ansible
 * NFS (This comes pre-installed on Mac OS X 10.5+ (Leopard and higher))

+You may have to install some prerequisite packages first:

-    sudo apt-get install nfs-kernel-server nfs-common portmap
+    sudo pip install paramiko PyYAML jinja2 httplib2 markupsafe sudo apt-get install nfs-kernel-server nfs-common portmap
+    sudo apt-get install python-setuptools

 To install Ansible use the following commands:

     sudo easy_install pip
     sudo pip install ansible

-If easy_install is not installed run the following:

-    sudo apt-get install python-setuptools

-You may have to install some prerequisite python packages first:

-    sudo pip install paramiko PyYAML jinja2 httplib2 markupsafe

 You can also install the Vagrant Cachier plugin in order to cache apt-get and gem requests, which speeds up reprovisioning.

     vagrant plugin install vagrant-cachier

+If you have issues with the vargrant-cachier plugin complaining about : `gem install nokogiri -v '1.6.3.1' - try the following:

+    apt-get install libxslt-dev libxml2-dev build-essential libxslt libxml2 rm -rf ~/.vagrant.d

+Then remove vagrant reinstall and then try install the plugin again.
+We haven't quite got the bottom of what goes wrong here - sometimes it works smoothly and sometimes not.
+Issue detailed here [https://github.com/mitchellh/vagrant/issues/3769](https://github.com/mitchellh/vagrant/issues/3769)

 To support deprovisioning you also need to install the Vagrant Triggers plugin.